 Many people believe that press-on nails are for little girls who aren’t allowed to wear acrylics yet.
-This is absolutely not true.
-Actually, many adults including Hollywood superstars constantly prove how glamorous press-on nails can be.
+This is not true.
+Many adults including Hollywood superstars constantly prove how glamorous press-on nails can be.

 What are press-on nails?

-Press-on nails saves you time because they can be decorated before being applied.
-This is the major reason celebrities like Jennifer Lopez loves the temporary tips.
+Press-on nails save you time because they can be decorated before being applied.
+This is the major reason celebrities like Jennifer Lopez loves temporary tips.
 Not just because the nails are short and natural; it’s always like “boom” when she gets on stage and kicks butts on Shades of blue.
-In fact, Lopez’s manicurist Tom Bachik tells Instyle “You can always bet that every gorgeous nail that Lopez rock is press-on creations by Bachik.”
+Lopez’s manicurist Tom Bachik tells Instyle “You can always bet that every gorgeous nail that Lopez rock is press-on creations by Bachik.”